 Power Level: Ryu's potential fighting capacity is 3620, martial arts masters are said to average at 2000.

 Reality Ensues: Chun-Li does manage to defeat Vega when he attacks her, but not before he injures her more than a bit.
 And consider he's using a razor-sharp claw, it's no surprise she spends the rest of the movie sidelined.
+It also didn't help that during the whole fight she's just wearing a night shirt, which hardly provides decent protection in an actual life-or-death battle.

 Ret Canon: This movie influenced numerous aspects of the Street Fighter Alpha series.